Understanding Einstein’s Special Relativity Physics

 The x-axis is the locus of points of the light beam received from Abel and reflected back to Abel.

-Now we construct the line of simultaneity for Bar, axis, given , Bar’s world-line of her uniformly moving inertial motion.
+Now we construct the line of simultaneity for Bar, her axis, corresponding to , Bar’s world-line of her uniformly moving inertial motion.

 img_6109-1